Bruoh-byte/AltoroJ-AltoroJ-3.2/README_OpenSrcVuln.txt

 Description
 ------------------------------------------------------------------------------------------------------------------------------------
-WARNING: The implementation of the openSrcLibrary chart feature comes with introduces vulnerabilies into the web app..
+WARNING: The implementation of the openSrcLibrary chart feature comes with introduces vulnerabilies into the web app.
 Practice this vulnerability with caution in a controlled environment.
 This vulnerability demonstrates the risks associated with implementing unsecure open source libraries.
 There are lines of solution code to remedy these.

 ////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////
 Changes within AltoroJ-AltoroJ-3.2
 ------------------------------------------------------------------------------------------------------------------------------------